mwg2202/os/README.md

-# os
+# operating-system
+### An in-development hobby operating system

-## Dependencies
+### Dependencies
-- rust
+- rust (nightly)
 - cargo
 - cargo-make

-## To run in qemu using the UEFI bootloader
+### Running in qemu using the UEFI bootloader:
-- `cd operating-system`
+    1. Run `cd operating-system`
-- `cargo make qemu`
+    2. Run `cargo make emulate`

-## To run using a bootable USB drive (or any drive)
+### Running using a bootable USB drive (or any drive):
-- `cd operating-system`
+    1. `cd operating-system`
-- `cargo make drive`
+    2. `cargo make drive`
-- Then copy the contents of the build directory to a newly formatted FAT12/FAT16/FAT32 formatted drive
+    3. Then copy the contents of the drive directory to a newly formatted FAT12/FAT16/FAT32 formatted drive

-## Common Issues
+### Important information:
 - If an debian distribution throws the error that qemu-system-x86_64 could not be found, install the following packages:
   - qemu-system
   - qemu-user
   - qemu-utils
+- While compiling, you might encounter an error to prompting to add rust-src as a component to rustc.
+Run the command that it gives you.